 ☕ Breakfast, 🥘 Lunch, 🍗 Dinner

-Breakfast is had at the hotel.
-The first item of the day is a visit to Phra That Sri Song Rak, located on the bank of the Mun River.
-This large Lao-style pagoda similar to that of Phra That Phanom houses relics of the Lord Buddha.
-Although it’s a great place to see throughout the year, it really comes to life during the Phi Ta Khon celebration held annually in May or June.
-After, a visit is made to the Dansai Folk Museum with an excellent display on the history, culture and costumes of the Phi Ta Khon Festival as well as the old tradition of Dansai District.
-Getting hands-on experience with the mask painting is an exciting way to learn more and also provides a memorable handmade souvenir to take home.
+Breakfast is served at the hotel.
+The first activity of the day is a visit to Phra That Sri Song Rak, located on the bank of the Mun River.
+This large Lao-style pagoda, similar to Phra That Phanom, houses relics of the Lord Buddha.
+While it is a remarkable site to visit year-round, it truly comes to life during the Phi Ta Khon festival, held annually in May or June.

-Dinner and overnight in Dan Sai.
+Dinner at Dan Sai.

 Inclusions: